— Trying to resolve issues related to the new CVS pharmacy in Honesdale was the subject of a meeting on Tuesday.

 "They are the monster in this," said Jennings.

-The plan by CVS would be to add a center lane to Main street heading east toward where CVS is going to be located.
+Page 2 of 5 - The plan by CVS would be to add a center lane to Main street heading east toward where CVS is going to be located.
 It would also mean that center lane would be for motorists to proceed straight through to the new CVS building.

 As for Fourth Street, they are proposing putting "stop bar" further back toward the railroad tracks for northbound traffic.
 Those are lines painted on the road where vehicles are supposed to stop.